DidacDV/PRO2/README.md

 # PRO2
 C++ Problems exploring data estructures, pointers and OOP.
+Classes needed for the problems can be found at /Classes/
 -  Ses1 contains exercices about vectors and matrixs.